eldinsahbaz/ComputerVision/EdgeDetection/README.txt

 To run the filtering process:

-1) Rename the file EldinSahbaz_EdgeDetector.m to EdgeDetector.m then open the m file in MATLAB
+1) Open the m file in MATLAB

 2) Pass the "Corners" function the appropriate arguments:
     EdgeDetector(img, m, mu, sigma, tl, th)